joaojmendes/tenant-wide-mega-menu/docs/TROUBLESHOOTING.md

 ## License or entitlement validation fails

 - Confirm `License-manager-auth / user_impersonation` was approved.
-- Confirm the browser can reach `license.spteckapps.com` and `licenses-api.spteckapps.com`.
+- Confirm the browser can reach `license.spteckapps.com`.
 - Check whether a proxy, firewall, Conditional Access policy, or browser extension blocks the request.
 - Complete the trial or entitlement flow with the same tenant and user used for testing.